-As impressive as Amazon’s deal on AA batteries is, its deal on AAA batteries is even better: a 100-pack of Amazon Basics AAAs is a mere $20.
-For an off-brand at Best Buy, you’ll pay nearly double ($37.99).
-On Megabatteries, you’ll pay anywhere from $41.99 to $63.99, depending on the brand.
+As impressive as Amazon’s deal on AA batteries is, its deal on AAA batteries is even better: You can get 100 Amazon Basics AAAs for a mere $23.99.
+That’s almost half of what you’d pay for an off-brand at Best Buy.
 Speaking of crazy deals, you can buy all these things on Amazon for less than a buck!

 Torras slim-fit iPhone case